defold/doc/docs/en/manuals/ios.md

 Certificates
 : Apple issued cryptographic certificates that identifies you as a developer.
 You can create development or production certificates.
 Developer certificates allow you to test certain features such as the in-app purchase mechanism in a sandbox test environment.
 Production certificates are used to sign the final app for upload to the App Store.
 You need a certificate to sign apps before you can put them on your device for testing.

 Identifiers
 : Identifiers for various use.
-It is possible to register wildcard identifiers (i.e. "some.prefix.*") which can be used with several apps.
+It is possible to register wildcard identifiers (i.e. `some.prefix.*`) which can be used with several apps.
 App IDs can contain Application Service information, like if the app enables Passbook integration, the Game Center etc. Such App IDs cannot be wildcard identifiers.
-For Application Services to function, your application's "bundle identifier" must match the App ID identifier.
+For Application Services to function, your application's *bundle identifier* must match the App ID identifier.

 Devices
 : Each development device needs to be registered with their UDID (Unique Device IDentifier).
 See below for details on how to find the UDID of your device.

 Provisioning Profiles
 : Provisioning profiles associate certificates with App IDs and specific devices.
 It basically tells which app by what developer is allowed to be on what devices.

 When signing your games and apps in Defold, you need a valid certificate and a valid provisioning profile.

 ::: sidenote
-Some of the things you can do on the Member Center homepage you can also perform from inside the XCode development environment--if you have that installed.
+Some of the things you can do on the Member Center homepage you can also perform from inside the XCode development environment---if you have that installed.
 :::

 ## Device UDID